 Kids Talk provides a child-friendly location where children can report sexual or physical abuse, neglect or their memory of a violent incident in a safe and comforting environment.
 Kids Talk uses a collaborative approach with various county agencies to serve and protect the children of Madison County.

-Kids Talk also offers an evidence based prevention program for students K-12 that educates them on body safety and digital media safety.
+Kids Talk also offers a prevention program for students K-12 that educates them on body safety and digital media safety.

 Click here for the Staying Safe in a Digital World resource page.